vamsiramakrishnan/gemini-multitool/README.md

-# Multimodal Live API - Web console
+# Gemini Multi Tool

+Author: vamramak@google.com

 This repository contains a react-based starter app for using the [Multimodal Live API](https://ai.google.dev/api/multimodal-live) over a websocket.
 It provides modules for streaming audio playback, recording user media such as from a microphone, webcam or screen capture as well as a unified log view to aid in development of your application.